SekhGulamMainuddin/Time-Share/README.md

 ```
 - Now Build the project and run it on your Device or Emulator
 - Some indexing may be required on the Firebase Firestore end for multiple queries.

-## Libraries Used
-MVVM Pattern is used to build this App
-- Firebase (Auth, Storage, Firestore, Realtime-DB) - Authentication and Data Storage
-- FCM - For Notification
-- Agora - Voice and Video Calling
-- Dagger-Hilt - Dependency Injection
-- Retrofit2 - For calling FCM API for Notification
-- RoomDB - For offline data caching
-- Glide - For Image Processing
-- Giphy - For showing GIF
-- Exoplayer - For playing remote videos smoothly
-- Kotlin Serialization - For JSON-Parsing and Object Parsing
-- Other Libraries are Kotlin Coroutines, Navigation Component, ViewModels, CameraX, LottieAnimations, etc.